moelholm/moelholm.github.io/_posts/2017-03-26-kotlin-understanding-properties.md

 }
 ```

-It is very visible from the Java unit test why you cannot update <em>messageTwo</em>: there is simply no setter method.
+It is very visible from the Java unit test why you cannot update `messageTwo`: there is simply no setter method.

-Regarding <em>nullability</em>: You cannot see how that works by looking at the javap output above.
-But if you add a <em>-v</em> flag to it, then you will see that the bytecode comes with the following Constant Pool declarations: <em>Lorg/jetbrains/annotations/Nullable;</em> and <em>Lorg/jetbrains/annotations/NotNull;</em>.
-The Kotlin compiler uses these to annotate members with the desired <em>nullability</em> behavior.
+Regarding _nullability_: You cannot see how that works by looking at the javap output above.
+But if you add a `-v` flag to it, then you will see that the bytecode comes with the following Constant Pool declarations: `Lorg/jetbrains/annotations/Nullable;` and `Lorg/jetbrains/annotations/NotNull;`.
+The Kotlin compiler uses these to annotate members with the desired _nullability_ behavior.

 ### There is much more...
 There is more to Kotlin properties than shown in this post.

-For example Kotlin also has <em>delegated properties</em> and <em>late initialized properties</em>.
+For example Kotlin also has _delegated properties_ and _late initialized properties_.
 And it is possible to provide custom getter/setter functionality in the property declaration as well.

 Very interesting topics; subject for another post.